adityapandeydev/GRYNZ/README.md

 - **Compiler Auto-Installation:**
   - If a required compiler is missing, prompt the user to install it.
 - **More Language Support:**
-  - Plan to add support for C#, TypeScript, and Gleam etc.
+  - Plan to add support for C#, TypeScript, Gleam etc.
 - **More Advanced Execution Handling:**
   - Support executing compiled C/C++/Rust binaries directly.
   - Support running scripts (Python, JavaScript) in future versions.